-All financial assets of the ICAV are measured at FVTPL.
+All financial assets of the ICAV are measured at FVTPL except for Other receivable & cash and cash equivalents which are measured at amortised cost.

 The ICAV held equity securities at year end which are classified as FVTPL.

 In addition, a portfolio of financial assets that meets the definition of held for trading is not held to collect contractual cash flows or held both to collect contractual cash flows and to sell financial assets.
 For such portfolios, the collection of contractual cash flows is only incidental to achieving the business model's objective.
 Consequently, such portfolios of financial assets are measured at FVTPL.